backupbrew/switchbrew/USB services.md

 #### SubmitOutRequest

-Takes an type-0x5 input buffer, an u32, and an u32 **size**.
-Returns an output u32.
+Takes an type-0x5 input buffer, an u32 **size**, and an u32 **unk**.
+Returns an output u32 for the actual transferred size.

+Official user-processes uses a buffer where the buffer address/size is page-aligned, where **size** is the original size before alignment.
+The user-process also flushes dcache for this buffer using **size**, before using this command.
+Official sw passes value 0 for **unk**.

 #### SubmitInRequest

-Takes an type-0x6 output buffer, an u32, and an u32 **size**.
-Returns an output u32.
+Takes an type-0x6 output buffer, an u32 **size**, and an u32 **unk**.
+Returns an output u32 for the actual transferred size.

+Official user-processes uses a buffer where the buffer address/size is page-aligned, where **size** is the original size before alignment.
+The user-process also flushes dcache for this buffer using **size**, before/after using this command.
+Official sw passes value 0 for **unk**.

 #### Open